shuuji3/weblog/content/post/2023-09-16-taiwanese-character-encoding.md

 ...
 ```

-Yes, this is apparently Moji-bake.
+Yes, this is clearly Moji-bake.
 I've only had experience in Japanese encoding.
 So I couldn't point out what is the original encoding from Moji-bake'd characters.

 For Japanese, very old legacy sites, or ones made by outdated organizations, still sometimes uses non-UTF-8 encoding in this era!
 The common encodings are "Shift JIS" (or [Windows modified version of it called CP932](https://en.wikipedia.org/wiki/Code_page_932_(Microsoft_Windows)) and "EUC-JP", that was used by old Japanese Linux environment.
 And Moji-bake has visual characteristics for each encoding, so if someone have certain exposure for them, they could say which encoding just looking at it.